RuneScape: Development

 On 16 May 2006, Jagex upgraded RuneScape's game engine, improving the game's loading times and reducing its memory requirements.
 On 1 July 2008, Jagex released a beta of their "High Detail" mode for members, which was extended to free players two weeks later.
 Before the launch, Jagex stated that it would be revealed at the 2008 E3 trade show.

 On 14 February 2007, a German translation of RuneScape was introduced, followed by a French translation on 11 December 2008, Brazilian Portuguese on 24 July 2009, and Latin American Spanish on 25 April 2013.
-In an interview in May 2008, former Jagex CEO Geoff Iddison stated that, "We do plan to go East with it [RuneScape] to the Asian market and the Eastern European market too" [...]
+In an interview in May 2008, former Jagex CEO Geoff Iddison stated that, "We do plan to go East with [RuneScape] to the Asian market and the Eastern European market too" [...]
 "RuneScape is not for Japan, but it could work well in Malaysia for example.
 And where's India in all this?
 I think RuneScape is a game that would be adopted in the English-speaking Indian world and the local-speaking Indian world.
 We're looking at all those markets individually."
 RuneScape later launched in India through the gaming portal Zapak on 8 October 2009, and in France and Germany through Bigpoint Games on 27 May 2010.

 On 28 February 2012, an in-game feature was introduced called the "Squeal of Fortune" that allowed players to win items on a daily basis by spinning the wheel.
 On 2 April 2012, it became possible for players to spend real-world currency in exchange for additional spins, introducing a form of microtransaction to the game.
 Jagex CEO Mark Gerhard had previously described microtransactions as "a stealth tax", and the update provoked complaints from players who believed they had been "betrayed" by the change.
 In July 2012, Jagex released Solomon's General Store, making it possible to spend real currency in exchange for "RuneCoins" that could be spent on cosmetic rewards in the game.
 On 29 August 2012, Gerhard released a response to this controversy, describing these microtransactions as "[having] a significant role in ensuring that we can continue to support, develop and grow the game for many more years to come."
 He states that while these decisions are "not necessarily popular", they are made with the future of RuneScape in mind.
 On 4 February 2014, the Squeal of Fortune was replaced with Treasure Hunter.
 Rather than spinning a wheel for prizes, players are given keys which are used to open a chest of their choosing.
 On 26 March 2014, Gerhard reiterated his stance on microtransactions and their importance in updating RuneScape, and announced a partnership with Supersonic ads, allowing players to earn RuneCoins by watching advertisements or sampling products.